 To conclude, Valentine’s Day is a sweet time — but that same sweetness can put your smile at risk of several problems.
 Follow the steps we’ve listed above and keep smiling big in 2019!

-Your dentists in Framingham are Dr. Mark Fried, Dr. Julie Werman, and Dr. Sarah Shih.
+Your dentists in Framingham are Dr. Mark Fried, Dr. Julie Werman, Dr. Maria Thomas and Dr. Erin Breen.
 Together, this team offers exceptional dental care and specialized treatments in their state-of-the-art office.
 If you’re getting ready for an extra-sweet Valentine’s Day in 2019, they invite you to book a checkup and cleaning by calling 508-872-9339 today.